palakdesai4501/DevHub/README.md

 - Ensure Google script is loaded in `index.html`

 **Image uploads failing:**
-- Verify all Cloudinary environment variables in Railway
+- Verify all Cloudinary environment variables in Render
 - Check Cloudinary account limits and usage

 **Database connection errors:**
 - Verify MongoDB Atlas connection string
-- Check IP whitelist (allow 0.0.0.0/0 for Railway)
+- Check IP whitelist (allow 0.0.0.0/0 for Render)
 - Ensure database user has proper permissions

-**Build failures on Railway:**
+**Build failures on Render:**
-- Check if root directory is set to `backend`
+- Check if root directory is set to `/`
 - Use custom build commands if needed
 - Verify all dependencies in `package.json`